Capital punishment in South Dakota: History

 South Dakota executed four men between 1877 and its admission to the union in 1889, and 10 men between that time and the abolition of South Dakota's death penalty in 1915.
 Each of these death sentences were carried out by hanging.
+The territory carried out one confirmed wrongful execution.
+In 1882, Thomas Egan was hanged for the murder of his wife, Mary Egan.
+However, his stepdaughter, Catherine Egan, made a verifiable deathbed confession to the murder in 1927.
+She admitted that she and her husband had conspired to frame Egan.
+Thomas Egan was posthumously pardoned in 1993.

-Following public outrage over the brutal murder of a young teacher by two teenagers, who'd kidnapped, shot, and beat her with a hammer, the death penalty was reinstated in 1939 and electric chair became the sole method.
+Following public outrage over the brutal murder of a young teacher by two teenage boys, who had kidnapped, shot, and beat her with a hammer, the death penalty was reinstated in 1939 and electric chair became the sole method.
 The procurement of an electric chair proved difficult for the State: in 1942, as United States entered the Second World War, the warden of the South Dakota State Penitentiary sought help from the War Production Board to have one built, but his request was denied.
 Two men were awaiting execution in 1942, but the state did not have an electric chair available.
 The warden of the South Dakota State Penitentiary, William Jamerson, traveled to Vermont in 1942, seeking to borrow that state's electric chair for use in anticipated executions in South Dakota, however it was determined that a difference in electrical conditions in South Dakota would preclude use of the Vermont chair.
 The warden was able to convince the state of Illinois to lend their electric chair from Stateville Prison to the South Dakota State Penitentiary the following month.

 However, the two death sentences were commuted and no executions occurred in it in South Dakota.
 South Dakota returned the Illinois electric chair after receiving clearance from the War Production Board to obtain materials necessary to build their own electric chair in February 1944.

 The only person ever to be judicially electrocuted in South Dakota was George Sitts, who was put to death on April 8, 1947, at the South Dakota State Penitentiary.
 South Dakota was the second-to-last state to adopt electrocution as an execution method, and Sitts' execution was South Dakota's last until after Furman.